nicolascotton/nject/examples/benchmark/README.md

 # Benchmark
 ## Run
-To run the benchmark, your must run the following command on `nightly`:
+To run the benchmarks, use the following command on `nightly`:
 ```sh
 cargo bench
 ```